Top 10 Things to Do in Athens for First Timers

 Undoubtedly the heart of Athens, Syntagma Square is the central and most renowned square in Athens found across the Parliament, which actually used to be an Old Palace.
 From here, you are within walking distance to most important monuments, streets and sights.
 Although the Parliament is not open for the public to explore, you can observe the Parliament guards called “Evzones” and their hourly changing in front of the tomb of the unknown soldier.
 The ceremony is followed by special military steps and positions of their rifles.
 Evzones wear handmade uniforms and shoes and they are really interesting to watch.
 The best time to see an extended ceremony, as well as more evzones, is every Sunday at 11 a.m.

-If you want to capture the most-photographed touristic attraction in Greece with an instant camera, then do not miss our "Athens Instant Photo tour", realized three times a week.
+If you want to capture the most-photographed touristic attraction in Greece with your mobile or with an instant camera, then do not miss our "Athens Instagram Photo tour", realized four times a week.

 8. Athens Riviera